French Flanders: History

 Once a part of ancient and medieval Francia from the inception of the Frankish kingdom (descended from the Empire of Charlemagne) under the Merovingian monarchs such as Clovis I, who was crowned at Tournai, Flanders gradually fell under the control of the English and then Spanish, becoming part of the Spanish Netherlands and retained by Spain at the end of the Eighty Years' War.
 When French national military power returned under the Bourbons with King Louis XIV "The Sun King" (1638–1715), a part of historically French Flanders was returned to the Kingdom.

 The region now called "French Flanders" was once part of the feudal state County of Flanders, then part of the Southern Netherlands.
 It was separated from the county (part of Habsburgs' Burgundian inheritance) in 1659 due to the Peace of the Pyrenees, which ended the French-Spanish conflict in the Thirty Years War (1618–1648), and other parts of the region were added in successive treaties in 1668 and 1678.
 The region was ceded to the Kingdom of France, and became part of the province of Flanders and Hainaut.
 The bulk became part of the modern French administrative Nord department, although some western parts of the region, which separated in 1237 and became the County of Artois before the cession to France in 1659 with the treaty of Pyrenees, and is now part of Pas-de-Calais.

 During World War II, 'French Flanders' referred to all of Nord-Pas de Calais, which was first attached to the military administration of German-occupied Belgium, then part of Belgien-Nordfrankreich under a Reichskommissar, and finally part of a theoretical Reichsgau of Flanders.

 Rich in coal, facing the North Sea, bordered by usually powerful neighbors, French Flanders has been fought over numerous times in the thousand years between the Middle Ages and World War II.

 Geography

 French Flanders is located in the northernmost part of France, within the Nord department of the Hauts-de-France region.
-Geographically, it is part of the larger historical region of Flanders, which also includes parts of modern-day Belgium.
+Geographically, it is part of the larger historical region of Flanders, which also includes parts of modern-day Belgium and the Netherlands.

 The landscape is predominantly flat and low-lying, consisting of fertile plains ideal for agriculture, especially crops like wheat, sugar beets, and chicory.
 The region includes two main areas: